cloud-ark/caastle/docs/architecture.rst

 __ baseimages_

 We build custom Docker images corresponding to a CLI call.
-The Dockerfiles that are created for building these images are stored in application-specific folder inside ~/.cld/data/deployments directory.
+The corresponding Dockerfiles are stored in application-specific folder inside ~/.cld/data/deployments directory.
-The benefit of this approach is that there is no need for the user to install native CLIs on his/her machine.
+This approach has the benefit that there is no need for the user to install cloud CLIs on his/her machine.
 In fact, we leverage this same mechanism to support `environment-specific shell`__.

 .. _envshell: https://cloud-ark.github.io/cloudark/docs/html/html/faq.html